 Around the World

 Write out multiplication questions on one side of an index card and the answer on the back.
 You’ll need several cards.
-On one card write “Around the World.”
+On one card, write “Around the World.”

 Students make a circle.
 Show a card to two students standing side by side.
-The first student that answers correctly continues and moves to the next student with you.
+The first student who answers correctly continues and moves to the next student with you.
 The game continues until the Around the World card shows up.
 The last student to have answered before the card appeared wins.

 Playing Cards

 Take a deck of cards and remove any face cards or number cards that are above the level you need.
 For example, if you only teach Grade 4 and go up to 7 x 7, then remove all the eights and nines as well.
 Shuffle the remaining cards and deal all of them between two students.
 They each place one card face up.
-The first person to correctly multiply the two numbers keeps both the cards.
+The first person to correctly multiply the two numbers keeps both cards.
 The game continues until one player has all the cards.

 Entrance or Exit Cards